KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started-Article.md

     ]
     ```

-    > Important: The KeyboardKit Pro binary may require some special handling to be used as a dependency.
-You don't have to link to KeyboardKit Pro from any target that adds *your* package, but the target *must* update **runpath search paths** under **Build Settings**.
-For an app, set it to **@executable_path/Frameworks**.
-For a keyboard, set it to **@executable_path/../../Frameworks**.
+    > Important: You don't have to link to KeyboardKit Pro from any target that adds *your* package, but the target *must* update its **runpath search paths** under **Build Settings**.
+Use **@executable_path/Frameworks** for the main app and **@executable_path/../../Frameworks** for the keyboard.
 Failing to set the search paths will cause a runtime crash when you try to use KeyboardKit Pro.
     }
 }

+## That's it!

+You should now have a fully functional keyboard extension and companion app, which you can customize even further to fit your needs.
+For more information, see the <doc:Essentials-Article> article, as well as the other articles in this documentation.

+---